muratk5n/thirdwave/en/README.md

 ---

-Post nationhood my ass..
+Post country boundaries my ass..
 During the 90s there was that talk, been proven false since.
 Talking abt administrative boundaries obviously, gov, regional or supra..
 They do matter.

 During Brexit final deal they were negotiating details down to the species of fish.
 Every damn thing was looked at, and is looked at